Joshua Reynolds: The Life and Times of The First President of the Royal Academy by Ian McIntyre (2003)

 Technical terms

-Conversation piece an informal group portrait, popular in Britain in the 18th century, beginning in the 1720s, distinguished by portrayal of a group apparently engaged in genteel conversation or some activity, very often outdoors.
+An informal group portrait, popular in Britain in the 18th century, beginning in the 1720s, distinguished by portrayal of a group apparently engaged in genteel conversation or some activity, very often outdoors.
 Typically the group will be members of a family, but friends may be included, and some groups are of friends, members of a society or hunt, or some other grouping.

-Fancy picture Fancy picture refers to a type of eighteenth century painting that depicts scenes of everyday life but with elements of imagination, invention or storytelling.
+Fancy picture refers to a type of eighteenth century painting that depicts scenes of everyday life but with elements of imagination, invention or storytelling.
 The name fancy pictures was given by Sir Joshua Reynolds to the supreme examples of the genre produced by Thomas Gainsborough in the decade before his death in 1788, particularly those that featured peasant or beggar children in particular.
 (Source: Tate)

-Profile portrait The profile portrait ultimately derived from coins and medals from ancient Rome.
+The profile portrait ultimately derived from coins and medals from ancient Rome.
 It could be used as a commemoration of the dead, or as a tribute to the living great.

 Eighteenth century London courtesans